 Section Parameter Description N/A Synchronization Task Name DTS automatically generates a task name.
 We recommend that you specify an informative name for easy identification.
 You do not need to use a unique task name.
 Source Instance Details Instance Type Select User-Created Database in ECS Instance.
 You can select User-Created Database in ECS Instance or User-Created Database Connected Over Express Connect, VPN Gateway, or Smart Access Gateway based on the type of the source database.

-The procedure in this topic uses user-created database hosted on ECS as an example.
-You can also follow the procedure to configure data synchronization for other types of user-created Redis databases.
+The procedure in this topic uses User-Created Database in ECS Instance as an example.
+You can also follow the procedure to configure data synchronization tasks for other types of self-managed Redis databases.

 Instance Region The source region that you selected on the buy page.
 You cannot change the value of this parameter.
-ECS Instance ID Select the ID of the ECS instance where a master node in the user-created Redis cluster resides.
+ECS Instance ID Select the ID of the Elastic Compute Service (ECS) instance where a master node in the self-managed Redis cluster resides.
 Database Type The value of this parameter is set to Redis.
 Instance Mode Select Cluster.
-Port Number Enter the service port number of a master node in the user-created Redis cluster.
+Port Number Enter the service port number of a master node in the self-managed Redis cluster.
 In this example, enter 7000.
-Database Password Enter the password that is used to log on to the user-created Redis database.Note This parameter is optional and can be left blank if no database password is set.
+Database Password Enter the password that is used to log on to the self-managed Redis database.Note This parameter is optional and can be left blank if no database password is set.
 Destination Instance Details Instance Type Select Redis Instance.
 Instance Region The destination region that you selected on the buy page.
 You cannot change the value of this parameter.
 Instance ID Select the ID of the destination ApsaraDB for Redis cluster instance.
-Database Password Enter the database password of the destination ApsaraDB for Redis cluster instance.Note The format of the database password is <user>:<password>.
+Database Password Enter the database password of the destination ApsaraDB for Redis cluster instance.Note The database password is in the <user>:<password> format.
 For example, if the username of a custom account is admin and the password is Rp829dlwa, the database password is admin:Rp829dlwa.